 Know your numbers

 The narrative you present to investors is crucial to your fundraising efforts.
-The financial metrics that succinctly and clearly illustrate your company’s traction and business model will underpin this narrative, providing the backbone to hold your company up against the scrutiny of the fundraising process.
-Know your numbers and showcase the most relevant metrics to compel investors to invest.
+The financial metrics that succinctly and clearly illustrate your company’s traction and business model will underpin this narrative, providing the backbone to hold your startup up against the scrutiny of the fundraising process.
+Know your numbers and showcase the most relevant metrics in your pitch deck to compel investors to invest.